Summary of Product Characteristics Updated 05-Aug-2020 | Martindale Pharma, an Ethypharm Group Company

 CYP3A4 inhibitors and CYP2C8 inhibitors may have a potential to inhibit amiodarone metabolism and to increase its exposure.
 It is recommended to avoid CYP 3A4 inhibitors (e.g. grapefruit juice and certain medicinal products) during treatment with amiodarone.
 Grapefruit juice inhibits cytochrome P450 3A4 and may increase the plasma concentration of amiodarone.
 Grapefruit juice should be avoided during treatment with oral amiodarone.

 Amiodarone and its active metabolite are excreted into the breast milk in significant quantities.
-Breast-feeding is contra-indicated during amiodarone treatment.
 If therapy is required during the lactation period, or if amiodarone was taken during pregnancy, breast-feeding should be stopped.
+The use is allowed only in special life-threatening circumstances as specified in sections 4.1, 4.3 and 4.4.

-Elevated serum levels of LH and FSH were found in male patients after long-term treatment indicating testicular dysfunctions.
+Elevated serum levels of Luteinizing hormone (LH) and Follicle-stimulating hormone (FSH) were found in male patients after long-term treatment indicating testicular dysfunctions.

 Amiodarone hydrochloride may affect the ability to drive or use machines.